Limited additional string solos and accompaniments were added in Phase II. They were:

-All strings added in Phase II are low strings.
-The decisions on what to add and where, were evolutionary based on the recording process.
+Those decisions on what to add and where, were evolutionary during the Phase II recording process.

-That meant we could not use an alternative sound like Christian Rock, which uses instruments like electric bass guitar and drums.
+That meant we could not use alternative Contemporary Christian instruments like what is used in Christian Rock, which uses instruments like electric bass guitar and drums.

-Thus, Phase II ended up adding both cello and string bass on a couple of the hymns and songs.
+Thus, Phase II ended up adding both cello and string bass to a couple of the hymns.

 If you wish to comment on contents of this webpage, Clicking the button below will both transfer you to the Contact/Comment page, and pass along that you were on this webpage when you decided to comment.